Energy-Saving-Trust/Design-System/guidelines/colour.md

 ---

 # Colour Guidelines
-Colour is an important tool to communicate and reinforce through aesthetics that we are an organisation that is friendly and trustworthy.
+Colour is an important tool to communicate what actions are possible to a user and the relative priority of each element on the page.
 The following guidelines are based on the [Brand Hub](https://est.interactgo.com/page/10061) and are meant to extend that guidance to digital products.

 ## How we use colour to enhance usability